Skip to main content

 Group Admin

-A Group Admin has focused administrative privileges within a specific group or team.
-This role is ideal for managers, team leads, or department heads who need oversight of their direct members - but not the entire workspace.
+A Group Admin has focused administrative privileges within a specific group.
+This role is ideal for managers and team leads who need oversight of their direct reports — without access to the entire workspace.

 • Allocate credits to individuals within their group